The US is implementing a plan to send Mexican asylum seekers to Guatemala - The Media Times

 The US government says another reason for lowering border crossings is a special program, known as the Migrant Protection Protocols, that has forced more than 56,000 non-Mexican migrants to wait in Mexico for hearings. to the US immigration court

 With fewer Central Americans at the border, U.S. attention has been directed to Mexicans crossing over illegally or seeking asylum.
 About 150,000 single Mexican adults were caught on the border in fiscal 2019, down sharply from previous decades, but still enough to upset American immigration hawks.
-(Reporting by Mica Rosenberg in New York; Additional reporting by Ted Hesson in Washington D.C.; Editing by Dan Grebler)
+(Reporting by Mica Rosenberg in New York; Additional reporting by Ted Hesson in Washington D.C. and Jeff Abbott in Guatemala City; Editing by Dan Grebler and Richard Chang)